thisisvarma/BigData/README.md

 #Disclaimer : this notes is taken from internet, surfing.
 Hence, using this notes or programs is not advisable to use in any production Environments.

+### In total training session has 7 chapters for now!
+Below are titles for each chapter

 1. [Introduction to Big Data](https://github.com/psanthoshkumar/BigDataLearning/wiki/1.-Introduction-to-Big-Data)

 2. [Hadoop Architecture](https://github.com/psanthoshkumar/BigDataLearning/wiki/2.-Hadoop-Architecture)